Technical SEO

 Disallow: /PDF-docs/*.pdf

-The following instructs all search engine bots not to index any of the website's files or folders.
-This is done by disallowing the root / of your website.
+The following instructs all search engine bots not to index any of the website's files or folders (by disallowing the root /):

 User-agent: *